Lawyer Raymond Nesbitt explains eight key points British nationals should be mindful of if they plan to remain in Spain in a post-Brexit world.

 Tax & legal services available from Larraín Nesbitt Lawyers:

 Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 This article may be posted freely in websites or other social media so long as the author is duly credited.
 Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.
 No delusional secessionist politician was harmed on writing this article.
-VOV.
+Voluntas omnia vincit.

 2.019 © Raymundo Larraín Nesbitt.
 All rights reserved.